Extracting resilience events from utility outage data based on overlapping times and locations: Events in Detailed Outage Data

-A straightforward way to implement event extraction from data is to create an undirected graph in which outages are represented as nodes, and outages that overlap in time and location are connected by edges.
-Then the events are the connected components of the graph\footnote{There is also a concept of connected or path-connected components in topology giving an elegant definition of events: Events are the outages in the connected components of the union of all the outage cylinders.}.
+Then events are the connected components or maximal connected subgraphs of $G$\footnote{There is also a concept of connected or path-connected components in topology, giving an elegant definition of events: Events are the outages in the connected components of the union of all the outage cylinders.}.
 The graph formulation lends itself to optimization for larger datasets using standard techniques such as interval trees, sweep line, k-d trees, and grid hashing.

-An efficient way to implement event extraction is to first group the outages sorted by time into initial events based on time, and then further partition each initial event according to both time and location.
+The parameters $t_{max}$ and $d$ constrain only pairwise links between outages; because events are connected components, the total duration and geographic span of an event may exceed these thresholds through chaining.
+Indeed, the chaining allows the storm outages formed by a weather front moving across a large area to be grouped together.